beneath-hq/beneath/docs/contributing/01-project-structure.md

 Here's a rough guide to the project structure:

+- `assets`: Assets such as logos, images, etc.
 - `build`: Dockerfiles for the deployed executables in `cmd`
+- `clients`: Language-specific libraries used to interface with Beneath, including reading and writing data
 - `cmd`: contains a package with a `main.go` file for each executable program
 - `configs`: should contain `.development.env` and `.test.env` files that configure the platform in local development
 - `control`: code related to the control server, including Postgres models, GraphQL resolvers, and the task queue
 - `deployments`: Kubernetes and Helm manifests for deploying to production
 - `docs/contributing`: documentation that describes how the codebase is structured and how to contribute to it
-- `engine`: code for interfacing with the underlying data infrastructure, e.g., Pubsub, BigTable, BigQuery, etc.
+- `engine`: drivers for interfacing with the underlying data infrastructure, e.g., Pubsub, BigTable, BigQuery, etc.
-- `gateway`: code related to the gateway server (excluding data infrastructure code -- that's in `engine`)
+- `gateway`: code related to the data gateway server (excluding data infrastructure code -- that's in `engine`)
 - `internal`: utility libraries that are not directly related to any specific service (e.g., HTTP middleware)
 - `pkg`: stand-alone utility libraries that are not directly related to any specific service (e.g., the stream schema parser)
 - `scripts`: contains helper scripts for code generation, etc.